-Review of legal documents or agreements related to testing shall meet the requirements of ISO/IEC 17025:2005 Section 4.4.
+Review of legal documents or agreements related to testing shall meet the requirements of ISO/IEC 17025 Section 4.4.

-As a requirement of receiving and continuing RMTC Accreditation, the Laboratory represents that it has had discussions with the State Horse Racing Authority regarding the Substances that can be detected in Samples submitted for analysis.
-This statement shall be included in the application which is signed by the Laboratory Director.
+As a requirement of receiving and continuing RMTC Accreditation, the Laboratory represents that it has had discussions with each of their contracted State Horse Racing Authorities certifying that they are compliant with, at a minimum, TOBA

+American Graded Stakes testing requirements and the RMTC Controlled Therapeutic substances testing requirements in Samples submitted for analysis.
+This statement shall be included in the application which is signed by the Laboratory Director or equivalent.